 EYEDELTA Systems precision response: Emergency

-EYEDELTA Systems Precision Response: Emergency is a novel technology primarily designed to shorten emergency response times on highways relative to risk, reduce the likelihood of vehicle collisions during emergencies, and provide operators with mathematically supported assurance on speed based on a variety of environmental, infrastructure, and human behavioral conditions.
-ESPR provides operators with recommended response speeds based on a multitude of variables and notifies them of current hazards or risks to better anticipate unforeseen conditions in real time.
+EYEDELTA Systems Precision Response: Emergency is an algorithm that evaluates the risk level of speed continuously in real time using a combination of mathematical and statistical modeling, as well as traffic microsimulations.
+Designed to shorten emergency response times on highways relative to risk, reduce the likelihood of vehicle collisions during emergencies, and provide operators with mathematically supported assurance on speed based on a variety of environmental, infrastructure, and human behavioral conditions, ESPR provides operators with recommended response speeds and notifies them of current hazards or risks to better anticipate unforeseen conditions in real time.

 EYEDELTA Systems precision response: Transport